zdanek/maverick/manifests/puppet-modules/grafana/README.md

 ## Limitations

-This module has been tested on Ubuntu 14.04, using each of the 'archive', 'docker' and 'package' installation methods.
+This module has been tested on every operating system in the metadata.json, using each of the 'archive', 'docker' and 'package' installation methods.
 Other configurations should work with minimal, if any, additional effort.

 ## Development